-Date: 07 August 2024 NATURAL ENGLAND Greater Manchester Combined Authority Customer Services Hombeam House Crewe Business Park Electra Way Crewe Cheshire CW1 6GJ T 0300 060 3900 Dear Mr McDyre, Thank you for your time on 16 th July 2024 when we met we England's position on the Greater Manchester Combined Solution to address recreational disturbance on protected Manchester.
-Authority (GMCA) Strategic As agreed, the purpose of this letter is to provide a forma your records.
-The Places for Everyone Joint Developmen recently found sound and adopted, with a policy relating to Uplands).
-Point 7 of the Policy has three separate section specifically relates to the South Pennine Moors Phase 2 a Peak District Moors SPA and South Pennine Moors Spec This part of the policy was instigated due to potential recr loss of functionally linked land, identified through the Hab (HRA) process.
-It was considered that without mitigation, affect the integrity of the designated sites.
-At the time, Na approach. nt Plan Document (PfE) was to the uplands (Policy JP-G5: ns listed as a), b) and c) and Special Protection Area (SPA), the cial Area of Conservation (SAC). reational disturbance impacts and itats Regulations Assessment these impacts could adversely Natural England have no concerns relating to 7a) and 7b policy refer to potential loss of Functionally Linked Land a that of recreational disturbance.
-This letter relates solely and is a different impact pathway to Within 7km of the SAC and SPAs boundaries, new reside to mitigate recreation disturbance impacts on the SAC an the provision of on-site suitable alternative natural greenspace or financially contribute to off-site provision of such greenspace; and ii. financial contribution to the implementation of a S Management Strategy for the SAC and SPAs. trategic Access, Monitoring and Since we provided advice at the statutory consultation phase of PfE and your plan has subsequently been found sound, Natural England's evidence requirements around Strategic Solutions have been reformed.
-We have recently put in place new organisational wide policies around the instigation of Strategic Solutions for recreational disturbance.
-For Natural England to support a new strategic solution, we now require evidence of impact upon the 1 conservation status of the site due to recreational pressure, or a bespoke piece of evidence highlighting the impact of recreational pressure.
+Date: 07 August 2024 NATURAL ENGLAND Greater Manchester Combined Authority Customer Services Hombeam House Crewe Business Park Electra Way Crewe Cheshire CW1 6GJ T 0300 060 3900 Dear Mr McDyre, Thank you for your time on 16 th July 2024 when we met via Team England's position on the Greater Manchester Combined Authorit Solution to address recreational disturbance on protected sites su Manchester. ty (GMCA) Strategic your records.
+The Places for Everyone Joint Development Plan D recently found sound and adopted, with a policy relating to the up Uplands).
+Point 7 of the Policy has three separate sections listed specifically relates to the South Pennine Moors Phase 2 Special Peak District Moors SPA and South Pennine Moors Special Area This part of the policy was instigated due to potential recreational loss of functionally linked land, identified through the Habitats Re- (HRA) process.
+It was considered that without mitigation, these in affect the integrity of the designated sites.
+At the time, Natural En approach. alands (Policy JP-G5: as a), b) and c) and Protection Area (SPA), the of Conservation (SAC). disturbance impacts and gulations Assessment npacts could adversely Natural England have no concerns relating to 7a) and 7b) of that policy refer to potential loss of Functionally Linked Land and is a that of recreational disturbance.
+This letter relates solely to sector different impact pathway to Within 7km of the SAC and SPAs boundaries, new residential de to mitigate recreation disturbance impacts on the SAC and SPAs the provision of on-site suitable alternative natural greens, contribute to off-site provision of such greenspace; and pace or financially ii. financial contribution to the implementation of a Strategic Management Strategy for the SAC and SPAs.
+Access, Monitoring and Since we provided advice at the statutory consultation phase of F subsequently been found sound, Natural England's evidence require Solutions have been reformed.
+We have recently put in place new policies around the instigation of Strategic Solutions for recreation England to support a new strategic solution, we now require evide uirements around Strategic w organisational wide nal disturbance.
+For Natural 1 conservation status of the site due to recreational pressure, or a bespoke piece of evidence highlighting the impact of recreational pressure.